Information for visitors to Hawaiʻi island

 - SO2 gas is a strong irritant that can be a concern, especially to those that are particularly ‘sensitive’ like people with pre-existing respiratory disorders (e.g. asthma) or cardiovascular disease.
-Please see the Interagency Vog Dashboard to learn about the possible health impacts of vog and who is most likely to be affected: https://vog.ivhhn.org/health-effects-vog.
+Please see the health effects of vog page to learn about the possible health impacts and who is most likely to be affected.

 Can you tell me if I should come to Hawai‘i?

 - Large portions of Hawai‘i Island, as well as the rest of the State, are generally not impacted by the current eruptive activity.
-The above information has been written to help you make an informed decision as IVHHN/the Vog Dashboard moderators cannot comment on people’s individual situations.
+The above information has been written to help you make an informed decision based on current conditions.
 If you have specific health concerns, please discuss the above information with your medical practitioner.

 - The Vog Talk Facebook group provides a venue for community members to share information.

-Map showing approximate location of the Halemaʻumaʻu and Puʻu ʻŌʻō gas plumes in HVNP, SO2 concentrations (ppm) at nine locations, and PM2.5 at two locations in the park.
+Map showing approximate location of the Halemaʻumaʻu gas plume, SO2 concentrations (ppm) at 10 locations, and PM2.5 at 4 locations in the Park.